mvrdevelopment/spec/mvr-spec.md

 | 3DS         | 3ds             | 1 unit = 1 mm                       | [Deprecated Discreet 3DS](https://en.wikipedia.org/wiki/.3ds)             |
 | gltf 2.0    | gltf, glb       | `extensionsRequired` shall be empty | GLB packaging is recommended [ISO/IEC 12113 Khronos glTF 2.0](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html) |

-All referenced files (eg. texture images, binary blobs) shall be present in the archive.
+All referenced files (e.g. texture images, binary blobs) shall be present in the archive.

 All file references (URIs etc) shall be relative to the root of the archive.
 Absolute URIs and file paths are not permitted.